mailrelay/wordpress/src/readme.txt

 == Installation ==

-Before starting, make sure you have an active Mailrelay.com account and your account have a valid Api Key.
+Before starting, make sure you have an active Mailrelay.com account and your account has a valid Api Key.

-1. Upload mailrelay folder to the `/wp-content/plugins/` directory
+1. Upload mailrelay folder to the `/wp-content/plugins/` directory or download it from the Wordpress plugin repository
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings -> Mailrelay and configure your account details

 == Configuration ==

-Once the extension is installed you will have a new settings option: Settings > Mailrelay
+Once the extension is installed you will have a new settings option:  Mailrelay -> Authentication

 At this page, you will need to fill in the following data:

-- Username
-- Password
+- Account
-- Host
+- API Key

-This information can be found in your Mailrelay's welcome email.
-Please note that the host must be entered without initial http://.
+The Account information can be found in your Mailrelay's welcome email.
+And your API Key can be created at your Mailrelay account under settings -> API Keys

 Once this data is successfully saved you can run the user sync.

 == Changelog ==

+= 2.0 =
+*Release Date - 28 Jan 2022*

+* New version for WordPress 5.9

 = 1.8.1 =
 *Release Date - 29 Oct 2016*